-No closed season.
+No closed season but areas may be closed by regulation.
 Prohibited in permanently closed areas.
-Designated exclusive bait areas are open to live bait dealers year around from 4:00 a.m. until 10:00 p.m.
+Designated exclusive baitareas are open to live bait dealers year around from 4:00 a.m. until 10:00 p.m.

 One trawl per boat.
 Trawl shall not exceed 16' as measured across main top line.
 No mesh restrictions.
 Boats shall display the words "LIVE BAIT" in letters no smaller than 6" high on each side of the boat and shall have a tank with a spray system operated by a pump or commercial fish aerator or a live well with forced water exchange.
-Trucks must have a wooden or fabricated transport tank with recirculating water or commercial fish aerator.
+Trucks must have a wooden or fabricated transport tank withrecirculating water or commercial fish aerator and shall display the words "Live Bait" in letters no smaller than 6" high on each side of the truck.